 Ramp up marketing

 Landscaping businesses are in very high demand through the spring and summer.
-Plan out a marketing strategy you can run through the season and throughout the summer as well.
+Plan out a marketing strategy you can run through those seasons (and leading up to them).
 Depending on your business, this could either be through online ads, posting flyers across your area or utilizing social media.
 Figure out who your ideal customer is and plan out your marketing plan accordingly.